2. Start a Typical Workflow

 package provides a comprehensive, end-to-end workflow to process,

-analyze, annotate, and visualize such a dataset.
+analyze, annotate, and visualize such datasets.

 Step 1: Loading Data